georgeganley/Simultaneous_Localization_and_Mapping/README.md

 ## Acknowledgments

 This project was completed as part of the AI for Robotics course at Georgia Tech.
-This repository does not include the code or solution to the project, but does illustrate the outcomes of a successful Kalman filtering implementation.
+This repository does not include the code or solution to the project, but does illustrate the outcomes of a successful SLAM implementation.

 ## Overview